esyede/rakit/packages/docs/data/arrays.md

 ### Arr::random()

-This method returns a random value from an array:
+Returns a random value from an array:

 ```php
 $array = [1, 2, 3, 4, 5];